 In addition to the tours we took, there’s the “Little Vietnam Food & Art” tour, the “Craft Cocktail” tour, the “Barley Row Craft Beer” tour and the “Historic Winter Park” tour.
 There also are provisions for private and custom tours for those who wish.

 Not being tour-takers ourselves, we were not sure what to expect.
 That said, it was better than we could possibly have anticipated.
-Starting at The History Center, she began with a brief history of Florida in general and Orlando specifically, to set the stage for what was to come.
+Beginning at The History Center, Mandy began with a brief history of Florida in general and Orlando specifically, to set the stage for what was to come.

 We walked to sites such as The Cathedral Church of St. Luke, the former Rutland’s building,.
 The Rose building, the Angebuilt Hotel, the Beacham Theatre, the Tinker Building and the Hand Furniture Store and Funeral Parlor (yes).

-Even more interesting are the historic anecdotes she shares. mysteries of some of the buildings and stories she has learned that only tour attendees get to hear.
+Even more interesting than the architecture are the historic anecdotes she shares. mysteries of some of the buildings and stories she has learned that only tour attendees get to hear.
 We could tell you about the Beacham Theater, however, we have been sworn to secrecy.

 Church Street Station